change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-intro.md

 ---
-title: "1.
-What is High Performance Computing (HPC)?"
+title: "Introducing the Shell"
 published: true
 morea_id: experience-ssb-intro
 morea_type: experience
-morea_summary: "What is an HPC System?
-What are the components of an HPC system?"
+morea_summary: "What is a command shell and why would I use one?"
 morea_sort_order: 2
 morea_labels:
-  - 10 min (Teaching)
+  - 5 min (Teaching)
 morea_enable_toc: true
 ---